sebasfavaron/IG-Social-Graph-Tool/README.md

+# DEPRECATED: this tool does not work anymore because Instagram now blocks scripts coming from github.io
 ## Instagram social graph

 ### Note: To run from the online version just head to https://ig-social-graph.netlify.app/ and follow the instructions